-‘Look out the Devil has come’ – Managers chilling message for domestic middleweights - Irish Boxing
+'Look out the Devil has come' - Managers chilling message for domestic middleweights -

 Middleweights beware a Dublin devil is coming to haunt the division.

-That’s the warning Ian Gaughran has for those in and around 160lbs domestically after signing Peter Carr.
+That’s the warning Ian Gaughran has for those in and around 160lbs domestically ahead of Peter Carr’s debut at the Red Cow this weekend.

 The IGB boss has finally steered Carr in the pro boxing lane and is extremely excited about the journey ahead.

-The manager, who has Graham McCormack, Jamie Morrissey, Dave Ryan and the like on his roster, believes Carr has the attributes to shake things up at Irish level and promises at the very least he’ll be a fun addition to the scene.
+The manager, who has Graham McCormack, Jamie Morrissey, Dave Ryan and the like on his roster, believes the Dubliner has the attributes to shake things up at Irish level and promises at the very least he’ll be a fun addition to the scene.

 “I’ve been waiting to get Peter into the stable and now that we’ve got it done and over the line, I’m absolutely buzzing,” he tells Irish-boxing.com when discussing a fighter who will debut on February 9.